 About that time a video maker friend came to visit and heard my account of how we achieved that incredible, almost 9% at the Berlin elections, and he just said.. we have to make a video telling Italians the real Pirate story.
 His initiative changed the way things went and my life with it.
 Even if you don't understand Italian, you get the idea:

-This clip went viral in Italy, feeding the flame of revolt inside the M5S that was fighting for inner democracy.
-But it was also picked up by a clever journalist at RAInews24, the leading news television channel, which built a report around it:
+The clip went viral in Italy, feeding the flame of revolt inside the M5S that was fighting for inner democracy.
+And it was picked up by a clever journalist at RAInews24, the leading news television channel, which built a report around it:

 As in Germany further electoral successes trickled in, I received phone calls from Italian media to comment on them.
 The number one question was whether M5S could be considered a legitimate Italian equivalent of the Pirates.